What is Urease?

 How is watercress involved here?

-We have found that our Watercress Tonic has urease inhibiting properties.
+We have found that our Watercress Extract has urease inhibiting properties.

 We know that some plants inhibit (obstruct) urease better than others, however there is more research to be done on why this is.
 We think that in watercress, this may be to control bacteria which have urease enzymes to make the most of using nitrogen in its environment to make protein for growth.